chrismaltby/gb-studio-site/content/docs/settings.md

 If you don't know what these settings mean it's best to keep this as the default of MBC5+RAM+BATTERY which you can do by using the _Restore Default_ button.

 ## Custom HTML Header

+You can use the _Custom HTML Header_ section to add content to the HTML `<head>` when generating a web build of your game.
+You can use this to add any custom CSS or Javascript you want to the web build HTML page.